 Cost share/matching sources can originate from:

-- Office of Research Match Commitment Policy for Proposals to Federal Agencies.
+- OR Match Commitment Policy for Proposals to Federal Agencies.

 - A University department